NguyenLeHuyBao/Olist-Ecommerce-Data-Analysis/README.md

-# Project Name
-This project is a part of the [Data Science Working Group](http://datascience.codeforsanfrancisco.org) at [Code for San Francisco](http://www.codeforsanfrancisco.org).
-Other DSWG projects can be found at the [main GitHub repo](https://github.com/sfbrigade/data-science-wg).
+# Brazillian E-commerce Olist: Guidance for new seller
+This project is the final project from Data Science Bootcamp at Coder School, VN

-#### -- Project Status: [Active, On-Hold, Completed]
+#### -- Project Status: Completed

 ## Project Intro/Objective
-The purpose of this project is ________.
-(Describe the main goals of the project and potential civic impact.
-Limit to a short paragraph, 3-6 Sentences)
+- The purpose of this project is to provide nessesary and important informations for new seller who wish to enter this new online platform in Brazil
+- Clarify 3 main questions for new sellers:
+   + What to sell ?
+   + Where are the potential customers ?
+   + When to sell ?
+- Provide solutions based on these 3 criterias

 ### Partner
 * [Name of Partner organization/Government department etc..]